Academic careers: expectations, planning & preparation

 *All times are UK time.

-Are you interested in having an academic career?
+Are you interested in pursuing an academic career?
 Many early career researchers are attracted to the academic life and consider it to be the next logical step in their career, however they may be unsure as to how to plan and prepare so that they can optimise their chances for success.
-Academic research is an exciting and challenging career choice that requires you to plan strategically, seek out relevant opportunities, network, publish regularly and continually expand your skill set.
-It is also a highly competitive environment and researchers from all over the world aspire to reach the top of the profession.
+Academic research is an exciting and challenging career choice that gives you the opportunity to build your own research group and be at the cutting edge of your field; it is also a highly competitive environment and researchers from all over the world aspire to reach the top of the profession.
+In order to succeed, you will need to publish regularly, apply for funding, plan strategically, network and develop a long term plan for your research.
+This course aims to demystify the academic career pathway, it encourages you to consider your ambitions and plan a career strategy that works best for you.

 If you are interested in continuing in academia then it is never too early to start planning your career trajectory and thinking about what direction you want to go.
-This workshop will give an insight into academic careers, including case studies and examples from the instructor’s own experience.
+This workshop will give an insight into the realities of academic careers, including case studies and examples from the instructor’s own experience.
 Participants will be asked to consider their career strategy going forward, regarding their research field, their accomplishments to date and their next steps.
-They will be introduced to the realities of academic careers, tips on how to network and make their research outputs visible to a wide audience.

 The course includes a set of resources that participants can explore in their own time and consists of short lectures, discussions, individual exercises and anecdotes from the instructor’s own experience.
 Participants will also be given access to an additional online course (part 2 of this course) that they can complete in their own time.